-- 1980-82 Condensed Matter research project at the Pennsylvania State University under Anthony Baratta.
+- 1980-82 condensed matter research project at the Pennsylvania State University under Dr. Anthony Baratta.

 - 1957.
-Research expedition doing high altitude studies of cosmic rays using instrumented rockoons, with James A. Van Allen, near the Arctic Circle.
+Research expedition doing high altitude studies of cosmic rays using instrumented rockoons, near the Arctic circle, with Dr. James A. Van Allen, University of Iowa.

 - Editor, The Vector an informal Lock Haven University

 publication, 1976 to 1991.